russelljahn/Lethal-Pursuit/Lethal-Pursuit/Assets/ConsolePro/Readme.txt

-Editor Console Pro 1.4 is a powerful replacement for Unity's editor console.
+Editor Console Pro 2.0 is a powerful replacement for Unity's editor console.

 It is accessed in the Window menu under Console Pro, or by pressing Command + \

 # Panel buttons
-The bottom right buttons allow you to hide/show various things:
+The top right buttons allow you to hide/show various things:
 Color toggles colorized entries.
 When this is on the entire line of a log will have the same color as it's filter.
 For example, Errors will be red.
 File toggles the file name that the Debug.Log was called from in a column.
 Class toggles the class and method name that the Debug.Log was called from in a column.